gurrampavan55/qr-code-scanner/README.md

 php -S localhost:8000
 ```

-Then visit `http://localhost:8000` in your browser.
+Then visit `http://localhost:8000` in your browser..

 ## 📁 Project Structure